 - Miles redeemed: 60,000 Ultimate Rewards points (30,000 Ultimate Rewards points per person)

 - Taxes/Fees: $320 (~$160 in taxes and fees per ticket).
-This would be significantly lower if the flight was operated by American Airlines.
+Not terrible, but this would be significantly lower if the flight was operated by American Airlines.

 - Total Value:$1200 (~$600 per person)